llpeterson/direct/error.md

 One of the most common techniques for detecting transmission errors is a technique known as the *cyclic redundancy check* (CRC).
-It is used in nearly all the link-level protocols discussed in the previous section (e.g., HDLC, DDCMP), as well as in the CSMA and wireless protocols described later in this chapter. outlines the basic CRC algorithm.
+It is used in nearly all the link-level protocols discussed in this chapter.
-Before discussing that approach, we consider two simpler schemes:
+This section outlines the basic CRC algorithm, but before discussing that approach, we consider two simpler schemes:
 *two-dimensional parity* and *checksums*.
 The former is used by the BISYNC protocol when it is transmitting ASCII characters (CRC is used as the error-detecting code when BISYNC is used to transmit EBCDIC, an